How REMICADE® Works

 REMICADE® is given by IV infusion

 If your doctor decides REMICADE® is right for you, you'll receive it as an intravenous (IV) infusion from a healthcare professional over a period of no less than 2 hours.
 REMICADE® is the only medication of its kind to require as few as 6 treatments a year after 3 starter doses.
 That's once every 8 weeks.

 REMICADE® is given either in your doctor's office or in a treatment center, so someone will always be close by while you receive treatment and for a period of time afterward to monitor you for side effects.
-And because REMICADE® is infused, it goes directly into your blood stream.
-After your infusion, you should be able to continue with your normal schedule as advised by your rheumatologist.
+And because REMICADE® is infused, it goes directly into your bloodstream.
+After your infusion, you should be able to continue with your normal schedule as advised by your doctor.

 How should I receive REMICADE®?

 - You will be given REMICADE® through a needle placed in a vein (IV or intravenous infusion) in your arm

 - Your doctor may decide to give you medicine before starting the REMICADE® infusion to prevent or lessen side effects

 - Only a healthcare professional should prepare the medicine and administer it to you

 - REMICADE® will be given to you over a period of about 2 hours

 - If you have side effects from REMICADE®, the infusion may need to be adjusted or stopped.
 In addition, your healthcare professional may decide to treat your symptoms